jamesdsmyth/webp-exploration/README.md

 # webP images

-### index.html - loads 24 images at a total weight of 704KB
+### index.html

-index.html uses webP images when in a supported browser.
+index.html uses webP images when in a supported browser and loads 24 images at a total weight of 704KB

-### jpg.html - loads 24 images at a total weight of 1.6MB
+### jpg.html

-jpg.html uses jpg images only.
+jpg.html uses jpg images only and loads 24 images at a total weight of 1.6MB

 ## Gulp task to minimise and create WebP images